DenizenScript/Denizen-Beginners-Guide/source/guides/basics/loops.md

 ### The While Command

-There may be a few times where neither the repeat nor the foreach command work, because you dont know how many times it should loop, you just have a condition of when to stop.
+There may be a few times where neither the repeat nor the foreach command work, because you don't know how many times it should loop, you just have a condition of when to stop.

 This can be thought of as an `if` command but as a loop.
 The difference is that the `if` command simply runs the block if its true, the `while` command run the block as long as the condition is true
 ```